Golden, crispy and extra syrupy. A no fuss, three step Galaktoboureko recipe to make the best traditional Greek custard pie on your first try!

-- Fold together the two mixtures, from step 5 and step 6 and set aside.
-Stir occasionally, to keep the custard from forming a skin on top, while you prepare the rest of the Galaktoboureko recipe.
+- Fold together the two mixtures, from step 3 and step 7 and set aside.

-- For this Galaktoboureko recipe, you need a large baking tray, approx. 20x30cm.
-Melt 230g of butter, and butter the bottom and sides of the tray.
-Remove the phyllo roll from the plastic sleeve; you will use 5 sheets of phyllo for the bottom of the Galaktoboureko.
+- For this Galaktoboureko recipe, you need a large baking tray, approx. 25x32cm.
+Melt 230g of butter (low heat) and butter the bottom and sides of the tray.
+Remove the phyllo roll from the plastic sleeve.
+You will use 6 sheets of phyllo for the bottom of the Galaktoboureko.

 - Bake in a preheated oven at 160C for 60 to 75 minutes until the phyllo is crisp and golden.

-- As soon as the Galaktoboureko is ready, ladle slowly the cold syrup over the pastry, enabling each ladle to be absorbed.
+- As soon as the Galaktoboureko is ready, ladle slowly the cold syrup over the pastry.
+(Hot galaktoboureko, cold syrup)